rerun-io/rerun-docs/docs/getting-started/rust.md

 ---

 ## Installing Rerun
-The Rerun SDK for Rust requires a working installation of Rust 1.67+.
+The Rerun SDK for Rust requires a working installation of Rust 1.69+.

-Everything you need to use Rerun is available via the [rerun](https://crates.io/crates/rerun) crate.
+To use Rerun, you need to install the `rerun` binary with `cargo install rerun-cli`, and [the rerun crate](https://crates.io/crates/rerun) with `cargo add rerun`.

 Let's try it out in a brand new Rust project:
 ```bash
 $ cargo init cube && cd cube && cargo add rerun
 ```

+## Starting the viewer
+Just run `rerun` to start the [Rerun Viewer](../reference/viewer/overview.md).
+It will wait for your application to log some data to it.

 ## Logging some data
 Add the following code to your `main.rs`